 Another application might be a DIY logic analyzer probe.
 There are several FPGA-based logic analyzers around, but they would also need proper probes for the signals.
 With suitable front-end (comparator, LVDS/PECL receiver etc.), this probe would be an excellent companion for a DIY logic analyzer.
 A good signal integrity is a must when working with a logic analyzer, because you can't see the analog waveform like on the scope.

-The drawback of this probe is that most scopes do not allow setting of arbitary attenuation of the external probe (Not even on my semi-expensive Agilent MSO6034A!).
+The drawback of this probe is that most scopes do not allow setting of arbitary attenuation of the external probe (Not even on my now obsolete, semi- expensive Keysight MSO6034A!).
 At best you can get a 1:20 setting.
 But that does not affect very much, at least if you are just measuring signal integrity or debugging a digital bus.
 Of course, you could use a E96 953 Ω resistor and get 1:20.06 attenuation.

 I measured the frequency response (S21 and S11) of the probe using a HP 8753D Vector Network Analyzer (VNA), from 30 kHz to 6 GHz.
 A VNA is a combination of a tunable RF signal source and a coherent receiver.
 Coherent basically means that the signal source and the receiver are in the same phase and the receiver is capable of detecting the phase shift regarding to the output signal in addition of the magnitude (=vector).
 A VNA also has a bridge at the both ports which makes it possible to measure also the reflected signal.
 The measurement of the reflected signal is necessary for measuring impedance matching, or S11.
 For this study, only magnitude was measured so a scalar network analyzer would have been enough.